nickmay9/proReadme-challenge9/Develop/readme generator.md

   * [License](#license)

   ## Installation
-  This is the install instructions.
+  This is the installation instructions.

   ## Usage